projectara/greybus-spec/source/connection.rst

     GB_OP_RETRY                   0x07             Request should be retried
-    GB_OP_NONEXISTENT             0x08             The device does not exist Reserved                      0x09 to 0x7f     Reserved for future use Reserved for protocol use     0x80 to 0xfd     Status defined by the protocol in use GB_OP_UNKNOWN_ERROR           0xfe             Unknown error occured
+    GB_OP_NONEXISTENT             0x08             The device does not exist Reserved                      0x09 to 0x7f     Reserved for future use Reserved for Protocol use     0x80 to 0xfd     Status defined by the Protocol in use GB_OP_UNKNOWN_ERROR           0xfe             Unknown error occured
     GB_OP_INTERNAL                0xff             Invalid initial value.
     ============================  ===============  =======================

-Values marked *Reserved for protocol use* are to be used by the individual protocols as defined in the :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` sections below.
+Values marked *Reserved for Protocol use* are to be used by the individual Protocols as defined in the :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` sections below.

 Note that *GB_OP_INTERNAL* should never be used in a response message.
 It is reserved for internal use by the Greybus application stack only.

-All protocols defined herein are subject to the :ref:`message-data-requirements` listed above.
+All Protocols defined herein are subject to the :ref:`message-data-requirements` listed above.

 Protocol Versions
 -----------------

-Every protocol has a version, which comprises two one-byte values, major and minor.
-A protocol definition can evolve to add new capabilities, and as it does so, its version changes.
-If existing (or old) protocol handling code which complies with this specification can function properly with the new feature in place, only the minor version of the protocol shall change.
-Any time a protocol changes in a way that requires the handling code be updated to function properly, the protocol's major version shall change.
+Every Protocol has a version, which comprises two one-byte values, major and minor.
+A Protocol definition can evolve to add new capabilities, and as it does so, its version changes.
+If existing (or old) Protocol handling code which complies with this specification can function properly with the new feature in place, only the minor version of the Protocol shall change.
+Any time a Protocol changes in a way that requires the handling code be updated to function properly, the Protocol's major version shall change.

-Two Modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to use.
-This is done by each side exchanging information about the version of the protocol it supports at the time a connection between Module interfaces is set up.
+Two Modules may implement different versions of a Protocol, and as a result they shall negotiate a common version of the Protocol to use.
+This is done by each side exchanging information about the version of the Protocol it supports at the time a connection between Module interfaces is set up.
-The version of a particular protocol advertised by a Module is the same as the version of the document that defines the protocol (so for protocols defined herein, the version is |gb-major|.\
+The version of a particular Protocol advertised by a Module is the same as the version of the document that defines the Protocol (so for Protocols defined herein, the version is |gb-major|.\
 |gb-minor|).
-In the future, if the protocol specifications are removed from
+In the future, if the Protocol specifications are removed from
 this document, the versions will become independent of the overall Greybus Specification document.

-To agree on a protocol, an operation request supplies the (greatest) major and minor version of the protocol supported by the source of a request.
-The request destination compares that version with the (greatest) version of the protocol it supports.
-The version that is the largest common version number of the protocol sent by both sides shall be the version that is to be used in communication between the devices.
+To agree on a Protocol, an operation request supplies the (greatest) major and minor version of the Protocol supported by the source of a request.
+The request destination compares that version with the (greatest) version of the Protocol it supports.
+The version that is the largest common version number of the Protocol sent by both sides shall be the version that is to be used in communication between the devices.
 This chosen version is returned back as a response of the request.
-As a consequence of this, protocol handlers shall be capable of handling all prior versions of the protocol.
+As a consequence of this, Protocol handlers shall be capable of handling all prior versions of the Protocol.